-In August of 2008, several international expeditions made an assault on K2, by the end of the expedition’s run, 11 climbers had been killed and the survivors were met with controversy over contradicting reports on what actually occurred on the mountain.
-This documentary covers the events of the 2008 K2 Disaster, the mountains most tragic event to date.
+In August of 2008, several international expeditions made an assault on K2, by the end of the expedition, 11 climbers had been killed.
+The survivors were met with controversy over contradicting reports on what actually occurred on the mountain.
+This documentary covers the events of the 2008 K2 Disaster, the mountain’s most tragic event to date.

-The mountaineer takes us through the expedition’s attempt to summit K2 which ended in tragedy when one of the expedition members was killed in an avalanche.
+The mountaineer takes us through the expedition’s attempt to summit K2, which ended in tragedy when one of the expedition members was killed in an avalanche.
 In between sequences, Bonnington can be seen quite at home in front of the camera telling viewers about some of K2’s history and filling us in on the expedition.

 This documentary also covers the 2008 K2 Tragedy that left 11 climbers dead that August.
 The documentary covers the series of events that occurred from the Friday of the ascent to the Saturday of the descent, which left many with questions about how the events actually transpired.

-Also see, “1996 Everest Disaster Documentaries on YouTube“
+If you liked this article, also see, “1996 Everest Disaster Documentaries on YouTube“